smlxl/storage-layout-extractor/docs/CONTRIBUTING.md

 - `analyzer`: This contains the [driver](../src/analyzer/mod.rs) for the analyzer itself, as well as the implementation of the analysis state machine that makes it harder to get into broken states while analysing a [contract](../src/analyzer/contract.rs).
+- `data`: This contains useful data structures necessary for the implementation of the analyzer.
 - `disassembly`: This contains the implementation of the [disassembler](../src/disassembly/disassembler.rs) and the [instruction stream](../src/disassembly/mod.rs) used during execution.